-February is the month we love to misspell, or at least mispronounce, but you’re forgiven for dropping the first “r” as dissimilation causes people to do that when there are two “r”s or “l”s in close proximity to each other in a word.
+February is the month we love to misspell, or at least mispronounce, but you’re forgiven for dropping the first “r” as dissimilation causes people to do that when there are two “r”s or “l”s near each other in a word.

-Originally the month was added by King Numa Pompilius to the original 10-month calendar back in 713 B.C.
-It had the distinction of being, until 450 B.C., the last day of the year, with March 1 being New Year, as I discussed previously.
+Originally, King Numa Pompilius, the legendary second king of Rome following Romulus, added the month to the original 10-month calendar back in 713 B.C.
+It had the distinction of being, until 450 B.C., the last month of the year, with March 1 being New Year, as I discussed previously.
 When Julius Caesar reformed the calendar in 46 B.C., the month was assigned only 28 days (29 days in Leap Years).

 You may recall the mnemonic: